 - Elevated C-reactive protein.
-C-reactive protein is a marker associated with production of inflammatory cytokines, which represent a threat to cardiovascular health.
+C-reactive protein is a marker associated with the production of inflammatory cytokines, which represent a threat to cardiovascular health.
 Men with CRP values in the highest quartile had three times as many heart attacks and two times as many ischemic strokes as the general population.

 - Fibrinogen Activity and Fibrinogen Antigen Assays.
 When greater blood levels of fibrinogen are present, the balance is tipped in favor of blood clot formation, even when it may not be appropriate.
 This can happen, for instance, at the site of a ruptured coronary plaque.
-The injured plaque surface causes fibrinogen to be converted to fibrin, forming a blood clot, which may result in heart attack.
+The injured plaque surface causes fibrinogen to be converted to fibrin, forming a blood clot, which may result in a heart attack.
 Fibrinogen can also promote atherosclerotic plaque growth, even without blood clot formation.
-Elevated fibrinogen levels are associated with an increased risk of heart attack.
+Elevated fibrinogen levels are associated with an increased risk of a heart attack.

 - Advanced Lipoprotein testing.
 Advanced lipoprotein testing can help provide great insight into your risks for heart disease, filling the gaping deficiencies of mainstream cholesterol or lipid testing.
 The superior information provided by lipoprotein testing can help you and your physician to devise an effective program to prevent future heart attacks.
 If you have a family history of heart disease, high blood pressure, diabetes, or any measure of coronary plaque, you should strongly consider lipoprotein testing.
 If you have had coronary disease already diagnosed—that is, if you have had a heart attack, angina, or a heart procedure like coronary angioplasty or bypass surgery—then lipoprotein testing can be a crucial part of your program to prevent future cardiac catastrophes, particularly if conventional lipid testing has failed to pinpoint the cause of your disease.

-Other risk factors include thyroid concerns, magnesium deficiency and fatty acid imbalances.
+Other risk factors include thyroid concerns, magnesium deficiency, and fatty acid imbalances.